 If you plan to shoot outdoors, rest assured you’ll have to deal with less than ideal weather conditions from time to time.
 Of particular concern are the detrimental effects of rain and snow on your precious (i.e. expensive) audio and video equipment.
 Wet weather and electronic gear mix like oil and water, so you’ll do well to prepare for the worst.

 First, and most important, is to keep the water out of your camera.
-Surely you've seen the advertisements in the back of Videomaker for rain slickers made specifically for cameras.
+Surely you’ve seen the advertisements in the back of Videomaker for rain slickers made specifically for cameras.
 These are excellent accessories for those who shoot outdoors on a regular basis.
-The occasional outdoor videographer, however, can make due with a simple plastic trash bag.
+The occasional outdoor videographer, however, can make do with a simple plastic trash bag.
 Cut a hole for your lens in one corner of the bag and a hole for the viewfinder in the other corner.
-You'll still have easy access to the controls from underneath, although it will be difficult to use a flip-out LCD and certain viewfinders.
-It's not as waterproof as the rain capes with watertight lens holes, but a trash bag might be sufficient in a light mist.
+You’ll still have easy access to the controls from underneath, although it will be difficult to use a flip-out LCD and certain viewfinders.
+It’s not as waterproof as the rain capes with watertight lens holes, but a trash bag might be sufficient in a light mist.

 Zipper sandwich bags come in handy with your audio equipment.
-A wireless microphone transmitter pack doesn't like the wetness any more than your camera, so keep it dry too.
-You'll need a knife and some gaffer's tape to complete the task, but the finished project will keep your transmitter dry and away from the repair bench.
-Wired microphones fare better in the elements, but it's still a good idea to keep the connectors dry with a simple wrap of electrical tape.
-The same applies for battery doors.
+A wireless microphone transmitter pack doesn’t like the wetness any more than your camera, so keep it dry too.
+You’ll need a knife and some gaffer’s tape to complete the task, but the finished project will keep your transmitter dry and away from the repair bench.
+Wired microphones fare better in the elements, but it’s still a good idea to keep the connectors dry with a simple wrap of electrical tape.
+The same applies to battery doors.

 Exposed microphones – whether handheld, shotgun or lapel – are more of a sticking point.
 It’s never a good idea to get a microphone wet, regardless of type or application.
 For a quick outdoor shoot, a simple foam windscreen will keep the microphone dry enough, but extended shoots require measures that are more drastic.
 While you can cover your microphone with the same bag as your camera, the audio will suffer.
 Not only will you hear the drops of rain falling on the plastic, the covering will dramatically change the quality of the sound.
 Honestly, there isn’t a simple fix for this problem.
 There are professional windscreens that make notable improvements, but the price may be out of reach for many casual shooters.
 If you’re using a lapel microphone, it’s possible to secure the element under your talent’s clothing or even under the brim of a hat.
 These are extreme measures and will negatively affect the sound quality, but it’s a reasonable tradeoff if the alternative is to abort the shoot.